motetpaper/temperature-java/README.md

 simple temperature conversion Java library

 > [!IMPORTANT]
 > **This is a Java source repo.** The `docs/` folder is the location of the javadoc (documentation).
-The versioned JAR file will be available in releases.
+The versioned JAR file will be available in [latest releases](https://github.com/motetpaper/temperature-java/releases/latest).

 ```java